-With over 100 Rhodes Scholarships available per year for postgraduate study at the University of Oxford, this page will help you to make sure that you are applying for the most appropriate Rhodes Scholarship.
+With 100 Rhodes Scholarships available per year for postgraduate study at the University of Oxford, this page will help you to make sure that you are applying for the most appropriate Rhodes Scholarship.

 The majority of applicants will be eligible to apply for a Rhodes Scholarship through one constituency only.
 A small number will meet the eligibility criteria for more than one constituency and, as they can only apply to one Rhodes Scholarship in a year, they will need to choose.
 Candidates who do not meet the eligibility criteria for any constituency may be able to apply for inter-jurisdictional consideration or for one of the new Global Rhodes Scholarships.
 Read below for more detail.

 Jurisdictional: “I meet the eligibility criteria for one Rhodes Constituency only”

 If you meet the eligibility criteria for one Rhodes constituency, you should apply there.
 The eligibility criteria are listed in each constituency’s Information for Candidates document, which can be found on the ‘How to apply’ webpage.